-The most common triggers are cows' milk (dairy) and soy.
-However, almost any food can cause an FPIES reaction, including rice, cereals such as oats, certain vegetables (usually from the legume family) and meats such as chicken and turkey.
+The most common triggers are cows’ milk (dairy) and soy.
+However, almost any food can cause an FPIES reaction, including rice, cereals such as oats, certain vegetables (frequently from the legume family) and meats such as chicken and turkey.

 Some children have FPIES to more than one food protein.
 For example, some children reactive to cows’ milk have been noted to react to soy and some reactive to rice have also reacted to oats.

 There is no allergy test which can confirm a diagnosis of FPIES.
 Skin tests and blood tests to measure IgE levels do not help, as the reaction is not caused by IgE antibody.
 This can make FPIES difficult to diagnose.
 Your doctor may recommend an oral food challenge when the history is not clear, or if foods from a similar food group are being introduced into the diet of a child who has FPIES.
 These challenges should always take place under specialist supervision in a hospital.

 The only treatment for FPIES is to avoid the trigger food.
 Your doctor will advise as to how to alter the diet to achieve this, and you may receive advice from a dietitian if the foods to be removed include a major food group.